bignerdranch/android-securebank/README.md

 ### Setup
 - Requires Android Studio 2.3 or later!
-- Uses the lombok plugin to generate getters, setters and constructors.
+- Uses the [project lombok](https://projectlombok.org/) with lombok plugin to generate getters, setters and constructors.

 To install the Lombok Plugin: